 Q: What has this international move taught you about yourself?
 And how has it affected your relationships?

 A: I’ve learnt that patience is a great quality to have.
-As they say: good things come to those who wait.
-Take action but don’t expect results overnight when it comes to moving abroad or reaching career goals.
-We live in world where instant gratification is expected with almost everything.
+As they say, good things come to those who wait.
+Take action, but don’t expect results overnight when it comes to moving abroad or reaching career goals.
+We live in a world where instant gratification is expected with almost everything.
 When planning an international move it can take months or even years to accomplish.
 I had to work several years just to get into the position I’m in now, but being patient significantly reduced my stress during the process.
 Having more patience can also be beneficial for your relationships with your loved ones.

 Living in Toronto